yuvaldori/gigaspaces-wiki-jekyll/xap102adm/ca-apm-introscope-reporter.markdown

 This paragraph describes deeply the most important aspects of XAP-Introscope integration.

 ## Integration with XAP
-XAP provides a well defined point of integration - [custom reporter](http://docs.gigaspaces.com/xap102adm/metrics-custom-reporter.html).
-The integration is implemented according to guidelines from Gigaspaces documentation:
+XAP provides a well defined point of integration - [custom reporter](./metrics-custom-reporter.html).
+The integration is implemented according to guidelines from XAP documentation:
 - `IntroscopeRepoter` - the main class that handles sending metrics inherits from `MetricReporter`,
 - `IntroscopeRepoterFactory` - a class that creates reporters derives from `MetricReporterFactory`.